iluwatar/java-design-patterns/factory-kit/index.md

 ---

 ## Intent
-Define factory of immutable content with separated builder and factory interfaces.
+Define a factory of immutable content with separated builder and factory interfaces.

 ![alt text](./etc/factory-kit.png "Factory Kit")